IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   {
    "definition":"authorName:Finch, Fiona AND subject:trees",
-   "description":"Fiona Finch’s Datasets with subject of trees" }
+   "description":"Fiona Finch's Datasets with subject of trees" }

 .. note:: See :ref:`curl-examples-and-environment-variables` if you are unfamiliar with the use of export below.